 With so many beaches to choose from, you could easily spend days and up to weeks here!
 Parque Los Fundadores is perhaps the most famous one.

-It’s a public beachside park very close to the city airport and ferry port, which means it’s easy to hop on a ferry and visit the surrounding islands.
+It’s a public beachside park close to the city airport and ferry port, so it’s easy to hop on a ferry and visit the surrounding islands.
 Plus, this spot is also home to a 52.5-feet Portal Maya Statue, one of the most impressive structures in the city.

 Don’t miss the opportunity to visit CoCo Bongo, a great nightclub that made an appearance in the 1994 film The Mask.